 Ashley and Luis were married in a gorgeous wedding at Millwick in downtown Los Angeles.
-The bridesmaids wore an assortment of Azazie dresses, including the Yazmin, Kristen, Hillary and Cherish.
+The bridesmaids wore an assortment of Azazie dresses, including the Yazmin, Kristen, Hillary et Cherish.

 All photos were taken by Pie Shoppe Photography.